 - Careers for Teaching

 Information and links to further information.
-There is also a section on Education and Training.
-Don’t forget to check the bottom sections of both pages by using the link connectors.
+There is a section on Education and Training.

 - How to Become a High School

-A listing of over 50 courses in Australia that will qualify you for this role.
+30+ courses in Australia that will qualify you for this role.
+Other teaching levels also covered.

 - Salaries [AEU]

-The Australian Education Union provides PDF downloads showing comparative salaries across Australia for school teachers, TAFE teachers, School Principals and Casual Relief teachers.
+The Australian Education Union provides comparative salaries across Australia for school teachers, TAFE teachers, Principals and Casual Relief teachers.

 - Teach For Australia

-‘Teach For Australia is a ground breaking new leadership and career development program, designed for outstanding graduates from all degree disciplines.
-This structured, fully-paid program allows participants to build highly-valued transferable skills and a powerful network, whilst inspiring and motivating students in the most disadvantaged schools in Australia’.
-Check further information through their Our Program section.
+‘Designed for outstanding graduates from all degree disciplines.
+Allows participants to build highly-valued transferable skills and a powerful network, whilst inspiring and motivating students in the most disadvantaged schools in Australia’.
+Check further information in their Our Program section.